christian-konrad/chronicle-db-on-raft-thesis/src/06_conclusion.md

 - Allows to increase number of nodes without decreasing throughput
 - Show diagram of further partitioning/sharding techniques (i.e. by timesplit..., reference methods from background chapter here)

+- TODO if there will ever be a concept of transactions here, adjusting the protocol the be coordination-free may be suitable, as with Eris, to avoid high latency by transaction and replication roundtrips, but it requires control of the infrastructure (i.e., the network layer)

 #### Elasticity: Auto Scaling and Recovery

 - Multi-leader etc., TODO reference to the raft extensions section